danielmolina81/Crowdfunding_ETL/README.md

 **We developed the code and the different outputs as a team without splitting the work.**

 ### Steps Performed
--The project is divides in 4 subsections:
+-The project is divided in 4 subsections:
 - Create the Category and Subcategory DataFrames
 - Create the Campaign DataFrame
 - Create the Contacts DataFrame